Plant-Functional-Trait-Course/pi_setup/README.md

 whenever you launch one of the desktop icons.

-Run `scan leaf` desktop icon and wait for `xsane` to open.
+Plug in the scanner and run the `scan leaf` desktop icon and wait for `xsane` to open.
 Set - the save directory to `/home/pi/Desktop/leaf_scans` (or whatever directory was set by `pi_setup.R`) - The scan type to colour - Resolution to 300

 Quit using the File &gt;&gt; Quit (`xsane` should then remember these settings).

-It is

 Laptop set-up
 -------------